 Employees are expected to report for and remain at work as scheduled and to be at their work stations at their starting time.
-Employees who call off work for personal reasons should when possible call off in advance of their starting time in accordance with other GSC BOG Policies and procedures established by their supervisors and/in addition to submitting leave requests in the computer based leave record keeping system.
-Employees who call off must make contact with their supervisor or designee each day of their absence unless they have made alternate arrangements.
+Employees who call off work for personal reasons should, when possible, call off in advance of their starting time in accordance with GSU BOG Policies 16 and 17 and procedures established by their supervisors.
+This is in addition to submitting leave requests in the computer-based leave record keeping system.
+Employees who call off must contact their supervisor or designee each day of their absence unless they have made alternate arrangements.
 Calling off work in accordance with this procedure will not necessarily result in an employee receiving approved leave for their absence.

-Any employee who reports to work late, extends his/her lunch or break without authorization if applicable, or who leaves before the end of his/her scheduled shift, may be subject to disciplinary action and/or docked pay depending upon leave accruals in accordance with this policy.
+Any employee who reports to work late, extends their lunch or break without authorization if applicable, or who leaves before the end of their scheduled shift, may be subject to disciplinary action and/or docked pay depending upon leave accruals in accordance with this policy.